-Over Easter weekend, we parked our tails at the John James Audubon State Park on US Highway 41 in Henderson, KY.
-I believe this is the first time I have ever been to a state park … it won’t be the last.
+Over Easter weekend, we parked our tails at the John James Audubon State Park with our dogs.
+Located on US Highway 41 in Henderson, KY, it’s the perfect place to relax and connect with nature.

 John James Audubon, the renowned naturalist and artist, resided in Henderson from 1810 to 1819.
 He came with his family to operate a small mercantile business and to explore the surrounding wilderness in search of wild birds to study and sketch.
-The park consists of approximately 700 acres, mostly hilly forests that include a 340-acre state nature preserve.
+Audubon State Park now consists of approximately 700 acres, mostly hilly forests, that include a 340-acre state nature preserve.
 A museum on the grounds houses the world’s largest collection of Audubon artifacts and offers exhibits on his life.

-We also visited the internationally acclaimed Audubon Museum, which features many examples of Audubon’s art.
-The nature center included a wildlife Observation Room, a Discovery Center with hands-on exhibits, and a Learning Center, where the park naturalist and art educator conducted environmental and art programs.
+Although it’s not pet friendly, we also visited the internationally acclaimed Audubon Museum.
+Along with many examples of Audubon’s art, the nature center included a wildlife Observation Room, a Discovery Center with hands-on exhibits, and a Learning Center where the park naturalist and art educator conduct environmental and art programs.

-One of Amy’s sisters lives nearby in Evansville, IN, and their parents just happened to be visiting that weekend.
-In the late afternoons, we all got together for an old-fashioned campfire – complete with burgers, dogs, and smores.
+One of Amy’s sisters lives nearby in Evansville, IN, and their parents also happened to be visiting for the weekend.
+In the late afternoons, we all got together for an old-fashioned campfire – complete with burgers, dogs, and s’mores.
 Ahhh … sometimes it IS the simple things that matter most.